-While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, hip or knee.
-They may also choose to focus on specific fields like pediatrics, trauma or sports medicine.
-Some orthopaedic surgeons may specialize in several areas.
+While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, hip, or knee.
+They may also choose to focus on specific fields like pediatrics, trauma, or sports medicine.

 - Diagnosis of your injury or disorder

 - Treatment with medication, exercise, surgery, or other treatment plans